 STEP TWO: When approved and signed by the department chairperson, the application is submitted by chair or host faculty member to the dean of the school for approval.

-STEP THREE: Upon approval by the dean, the application is forwarded to the Office of International Education.
+STEP THREE: Upon approval by the dean, the application is forwarded to the Office of Global Education.

-Host faculty member meets with designated campus Exchange Visiting Advisor (EVA) of the Office of International Education regarding issues of visas, immigration, host and visiting faculty member responsibilities, institutional liability, etc.
+Host faculty member meets with designated campus Exchange Visiting Advisor (EVA) of the Office of Global Education regarding issues of visas, immigration, host and visiting faculty member responsibilities, institutional liability, etc.

 STEP FOUR: EVA approval is forwarded to the associate provost or provost for final approval.
 The associate provost or provost issues the letter of invitation/appointment.

-STEP FIVE: If required, J-1 and other required documents are submitted by the Office of International Education to SUNY System.
+STEP FIVE: If required, J-1 and other required documents are submitted by the Office of Global Education to SUNY System.